 It's important to note that you shouldn't be mindlessly feeding all of your Discourse discussions into your chat.
 Make sure you only cross-post the major highlights, i.e. just a few select categories or tags and the occasional manual curation.

 Let chat conversations run their course, then post a summary

-When a conversation takes place in chat that is related to an existing thread on Discourse, point out the link to the Discourse thread in chat.
+When a conversation takes place in chat that is related to an existing topic on Discourse, point out the link to the Discourse topic in chat.
 Don’t try to move the conversation over while it’s in flight though – that’s often disruptive.
 Instead, if anything new came out of the chat, encourage the primary chat participants to summarize it in a follow-up post on the Discourse topic.